magdalenabialon/PieceOfArt/README.md

 ##Overview
-Piece Of Art is a service/ photo sharing app where you can collect/store information about your favourite art.
+Piece Of Art is a service / photo sharing app where you can collect & store information about your favourite art.

-If logged in / signed up, it lets you:
+- 1 If logged in / signed up, it lets you:
    - insert: image, title, author, location and more..!
    - edit & delete every post and comment
    - like & comment others' paintings
    - search for exact painting tittle (for pro users & real art lovers ;)
    - user can delete others' comments on his/hers position
-- home page displays the most popular & liked positions If not logged in you can still see all posted art :D
+   - home page displays the most popular & liked positions
+- 2 If not logged in you can still see all posted art :D

 ###Technologies used: